 You were given incorrect information that revolves around cutting calories.
 There’s an invisible force inside you that is working to cling to extra pounds, and it has nothing to do with calories, points, mail-order meals, or any of the conventional diet and health nonsense you’ve been fed—and that has failed you over and over for most of your life.

-What’s truly holding you back—and what can permanently set you free—lies in something called “setpoint weight.”
+What’s really holding you back—and what can permanently set you free—lies in something called “setpoint weight.”
 And this is something you can control.
 When you control it, you stay naturally slim and avoid diabesity.

 So what Is setpoint weight and why is it so important to understand if you want to avoid diabesity?

-In a nutshell, setpoint weight refers to the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain, regardless of the quantity of calories you take in or exercise off.
+In a nutshell, setpoint weight theory refers to the level of stored fat the body works to maintain by regulating your appetite and metabolism through your hormones, genes, and brain, regardless of the quantity of calories you take in or exercise off.

 Setpoint Weight and Your Biological Feedback System